ShakilAnowerSamrat/ShakilAnowerSamrat/README.md

 - 💞️ **Excited to collaborate on game development and open to contributing to innovative projects across industries.**

-<br>📈 Navigating Beyond Code:
-- 💡 Leveraging insights from psychology and liberal arts for creative problem-solving.
-- 🌎 Exploring global markets and stocks through Forex trading.
+<br>📈 **Beyond Development:**

+- 💼 **Leading Softsasi LLC** as the CEO, managing projects in game and software development.
+- 🌍 **Exploring global opportunities** through various tech projects and collaborations with Upwork.
+- 💡 **Applying leadership and management skills** in innovative game projects, such as *Borof-Pani* and *Axel*.

-<br>📚 Lifelong Learner:
+<br>📚 **Lifelong Learner:**

-- 🌌 Passionate about emerging technologies and their transformative power.
-- 💡 Leveraging insights from psychology and liberal arts for innovative problem-solving.
+- 🎮 **Passionate about Unreal Engine 5 and game design**, constantly enhancing my expertise.
+- 🔧 **Expanding skills in cutting-edge tools** like Blender, Gaea, and Meta-human Creator.
-- 🔗 Eager to collaborate on open-source projects and contribute to the tech community.
+- 🤝 **Eager to contribute to tech communities**, with a strong interest in open-source projects and collaborative game development.

 <div align="center">
   <p>⚡ Fun fact - I am lazy but Smart</p>